Allison Baver: Film industry

-On January 19, 2018, Baver was on a panel to urge Congress to help kids win with early learning and care.
-She met with members of Congress on Capital Hill and discussed the role that early learning and care programs play in developing children's social-emotional skills, which include “executive-functioning skills” like working as a team and practicing self-control.
-After fracturing her leg during a competition in 2009, Baver relied on social-emotional skills to recover and ultimately work with her teammates to win the bronze medal in the women's short track speed skating relay just one year later.

-Philanthropy

-Baver is the founder of the Off the Ice Foundation, established in 2010.
-The foundation, based in Salt Lake City, provides skating sports and education programs for schools and communities internationally.

-Arrest
+Fraud conviction

 On December 15, 2021, Baver was charged with fraudulently applying for $10 million in COVID relief payments and funneling some of the money to Elijah Wood's production company SpectreVision to fund the 2021 film, No Man of God, starring Wood.
 Prosecutors said Baver submitted eight Paycheck Protection Program loan applications in April 2020 seeking $10 million for her entertainment firm.
 In each request, Baver said her average monthly payroll was as much as $4.7 million, but she actually had no payroll at all, court documents show.
-If convicted, Baver could spend up to 40 years in prison.
-Her pending criminal case is filed as United States v.
+Her criminal case is filed as United States v.
 Baver (2:21-cr-00520).

-On January 18, 2022, Baver plead "not guilty" to nine federal charges.
-Following two postponements, her trial is scheduled to begin June 26, 2023.

-Awards and honors

-In October 2010, Baver was the Grand Marshal for the 2010 Pennsylvania State University Homecoming celebrations.
+On January 18, 2022, Baver pled not guilty to nine federal charges.
+Following two postponements, her trial began on June 26, 2023.
+On June 29, 2023, a federal jury convicted Baver of two counts of making false statements to a bank, one count of money laundering, and one count of contempt.
+She will remain out of custody until her sentencing.
+Baver could spend up to 40 years in prison.
+It is expected she will receive 78 months in federal prison followed by 5 years supervised release.
+In October 2024, Baver's sentencing was delayed after her defense counsel withdrew.
+The judge in her case raised the possibility that Baver could file an appeal on the grounds of ineffective counsel.
+In September 2025, Baver requested a new trial.